pkosurilab/readthedocs-BellaVista/docs/source/bellavista_tutorials/vizgen_merscope.md

 This tutorial is for visualizing Vizgen MERSCOPE datasets.

-In order to visualize your MERSCOPE dataset in Bella Vista, you will need to create a dataset-specific JSON configuration file containing paths to the MERSCOPE outputs for your dataset.
-These output files will be processed to generate visualization files for Bella Vista.
+In order to visualize your MERSCOPE dataset in BellaVista, you will need to create a dataset-specific JSON configuration file containing paths to the MERSCOPE outputs for your dataset.
+These output files will be processed to generate visualization files for BellaVista.
 Creating these visualization files will take a few minutes but only need to be created once.
 For subsequent runs, `create_inputs` can be set to `False`.

 ## Configuration JSON file structure